 * Cards with $10 or more in fees are blocked from all Library services, including internet computers.
 You may not use another patron’s card to access computers or check out materials.

-* You may pay your fines and fees with your credit or debit card, online, or at the Library.
+* You may pay your fines and fees with your credit or debit card online, or by cash or check at the Library.